monome/monome.github.io/policy.md

 1. Within 7 days of delivery, email help@monome.org to arrange a return.
 If you’re in the US, we’ll email you a USPS return label. if you’re outside of the US, we’ll ask you to arrange return delivery using your preferred international shipping provider.
 2. Re-pack item(s) in their original packaging, as you received them. if any item had its own box, please repack it in a larger package – do not repurpose the item’s box as a sole shipping package.
-3. Once we receive the return, any item(s) in new/unused condition will receive a full refund (excluding any shipping costs and minus a 5% processing fee).
+3. Once we receive the return, any item(s) in new/unused condition will receive a full refund minus shipping costs, duty/taxes (if international), and a 5% processing fee.
 Any used item(s) will be subject to a restocking fee as outlined below (excluding any shipping costs).

 ---